Plastid evolution: Primary endosymbiosis

-The first plastid is highly accepted within the scientific community to be derived from the engulfment of ancestor cyanobacteria into a eukaryotic organism.
+The first plastid is highly accepted within the scientific community to be derived from the engulfment of ancestor cyanobacteria into a eukaryotic organism, the ancestor to all extant archaeplastidans.
 Evidence supporting this belief is found in many morphological similarities such as the presence of a two plasma membranes.
 It is thought that the first membrane belonged to the cyanobacterium.
 During phagocytosis, a vesicle engulfs the cyanobacterium, which avoided digestion and led to the double membrane found in primary plastids.
 However, in order to live in symbiosis, the eukaryotic cell that engulfed the cyanobacterium must now provide proteins and metabolites to maintain the functions of the bacteria in exchange for energy.
 Thus, an engulfed cyanobacterium must give up some of its genetic material to allow for endosymbiotic gene transfer to the eukaryote, a phenomenon that is thought to be extremely rare due to the "learned nature" of the interactions that must occur between the cells to allow for processes such as; gene transfer, protein localization, excretion of highly reactive metabolites, and DNA repair.
 This would mean a reduction in genome size for the cyanobacteria, but also an increase in cytobacterial genes within the eukaryotic genome.
 The Synechocystis sp. strain PCC6803 is a unicellular fresh water cyanobacterium that encodes 3725 genes, and a 3.9 Mb sized genome.
 However, most plastids rarely exceed 200 protein coding genes.
-It has been proposed that the closest living relative of the ancestral engulfed cyanobacterium is Gloeomargarita lithophora.
+In 2017, a new species of cyanobacterium called Gloeomargarita lithophora was discovered.
+According to the author's phylogenetic methods, it is the closest living relative of the ancestral engulfed cyanobacterium known so far.

+Other cyanobionts

+Cyanobacteria have in several other instances entered into a symbiotic relationship with an eukaryote.
+This phenomenon is so common that there is a word to refer to cyanobacterial symbioants: cyanobiont.
+These associations range from loose facultative extracellular relationships to tightly-coupled obligate intracellular relationships, with some going further to display features of the organelle lifestyle such as synchonized cell division, endosymbiotic gene transfer, and dependence on host-imported proteins.
+These systems are a lens into how the archaeplastidan chloroplast could have evolved.

+Photosynthetic

-Separately, somewhere about 90–140 million years ago, primary endosymbiosis happened again in the amoeboid Paulinella with a cyanobacterium in the genus Prochlorococcus.
-This independently evolved chloroplast is often called a chromatophore instead of a chloroplast.
+Somewhere about 90–140 million years ago, primary endosymbiosis happened again in the amoeboid Paulinella with a cyanobacterium in the genus Prochlorococcus.
+This independently evolved photosynthetic organelle is often called a chromatophore instead of a chloroplast.

+The ciliate Pseudoblepharisma tenue has a new acquisition of a photosynthetic organelle derived not from a cyanobacterium, but from a purple bacterium.